avakanski/Tensile-Test-Size-Effects/README.md

 - [**Figures**](Figures/): This directory contains code for reproducing the figures in the article.
 The article includes 21 figures, and the notebook titles in this directory correspond to the respective figure numbers. <br>
 - [**Tables**](Tables/): This directory contains code related to the results presented in Tables 3 to 6 of the article.
 The notebook titles correspond to those specific tables. <br>

-## 📊 Data and Evaluation Metrics
+## 📊 Data
- - [Tensile Properties Dataset](Tensile_Properties_Data.xlsx): The used dataset in this study is based on the dataset of tensile properties created by our team ([link1](https://www.nature.com/articles/s41597-024-04329-2), [link2](https://doi.org/10.24435/materialscloud:ws-8j)), comprising 1,050 tensile test records of sub-sized Stainless Steel 316 specimens collected from published literature.
-Each record includes 55 features spanning material type, specimen geometry, heat treatment, testing conditions, and measured mechanical properties.
-In this work, we expanded our previous dataset with tensile test properties of full-sized Stainless Steel 316 specimens.
-The expanded dataset consists of 1,473 tensile test records.
+ - [**Tensile Properties Dataset**](Tensile_Properties_Data.xlsx): The used dataset in this study is based on the dataset of tensile properties created by our team ([link1](https://www.nature.com/articles/s41597-024-04329-2), [link2](https://doi.org/10.24435/materialscloud:ws-8j)), comprising 1,050 tensile test records of sub-sized Stainless Steel 316 specimens collected from the published literature.
+Each record includes 55 features covering material type, specimen geometry, heat treatment, testing conditions, and measured mechanical properties.
+In this work, we expanded the dataset by adding tensile test records for full-sized Stainless Steel 316 specimens, bringing the total number to 1,473 records.

 ## Machine Learning Models
 | Model Type                 | Task                                | Models Used                                                                 |